GeorgeSchiro/GetCert2/README.md

 -KillProcessOrderlyWaitSecs=10

-    This is the maximum number of seconds given to a process after a "close" command is given before the process is forcibly terminated.
+    This is the maximum number of seconds given to a process after a 'close' command is given before the process is forcibly terminated.

 -LoadBalancerReleaseCert